 A trend that will actually stick (i.e. that isn’t a fad) needs to reflect the world and to reflect reality.
 This can most clearly be seen in all the social changes that have taken hold in the previous year.
 Websites need to embrace inclusivity and to display the variety of people that may be interested in their products.
 In fact, the importance of inclusivity in business cannot be understated.
 It improves your business in every aspect and makes you part of the social change the world truly needs.

 Now, to show this properly, there are a couple of things you can do.
 First, in any photos and images of people found on your website, you should present individuals of varying ethnic backgrounds.
 In other words, don’t just have white people wear the clothing you are selling, but people from all places and creeds.
 Also, try to be culturally sensitive.
-Certain clothing styles, T-shirts with jokes on them for example, may end up being culturally insensitive.
+Certain clothing styles, custom t-shirts with jokes on them for example, may end up being culturally insensitive.

 Experiment with fonts